myyrakle/axum_static/README.md

 cargo add axum_static
 ```

-Then, a static router is created and nested in the existing router as follows.
+Then, create a static route and nest it in the existing route like so
 ```
 let app = Router::new()
         .route("/", get(index))